 Students who spend a great deal of time studying should regularly have their eyes examined.
 This group should make sure the plan they choose has a large enough frame allowance to purchase frames they like and/or the option to purchase contacts instead of eyeglasses.

-Anyone whose job requires them to drive should regularly have their vision tested.
-Professional drivers may wish to choose a plan that includes prescription sunglasses.
+Anyone whose job requires them to drive or fly should regularly have their vision tested.
+Professional drivers, train engineers or pilots may wish to choose a plan that includes prescription sunglasses.

 Anyone who suffers from diabetes should have their eye health assessed regularly and should consider purchasing vision insurance to defray the expense.
 Diabetes is a leading cause of blindness in people under retirement age.

 Seniors should have regular eye exams.
 Depending on their health insurance coverage, they might want to consider plans that cover visits to specialists, including those who treat glaucoma and cataracts.
 Medicare generally doesn’t cover eyeglasses and contact lenses.

 Individuals who make decisions about a business’ benefit package should explore the cost of providing vision insurance to employees.
 More extensive benefit packages help attract and retain qualified employees.

 VSP Vision was founded in 1955 by optometrists in California.
 In the 1980s, VSP became available throughout the United States, and today the company provides vision coverage to over 80 million members.

 - Best for VSP is best for retirees, individuals, families and anyone who wishes to give eye coverage to someone else.

 Humana is a health insurance company with headquarters in Louisville, Ky.
 The company was founded in 1961 as a nursing home group and began offering health plans in the mid-1980s.
 Merger talks with Aetna are pending.

 - Best for Humana is best for anyone looking to purchase a stand-alone vision plan.